 If someone tells you that they experienced jazz and baseball on their trip, would you be able to correctly identify the country?
-If you guessed U.S., try again!
+If you guessed the U.S., try again!

 I am talking about Japan.

 The Japanese are crazy about jazz and baseball.
-American presence in Japan following the WWII left an undeniable mark on the country, and Japan has adopted and embraced these two very American things as its own.
+The American presence in Japan following WWII left an undeniable mark on the country, and Japan has adopted and embraced these two very American things as its own.
 Fascinated with this cultural phenomenon, we decided to get to know Japanese jazz and baseball in Tokyo.

 Tokyo boasts a number of jazz clubs.
 Initially, I wanted to go to Blue Note-Tokyo.
-After all, Blue Note in New York City is one of the best (if not the best) jazz club in the world and it never disappoints every time we go there.
+After all, Blue Note in New York City is one of the best (if not the best) jazz clubs in the world, and it never disappoints every time we go there.
 So, Blue Note-Tokyo was a safe bet.
 Yet, when we found out that the admission price for that night to Blue Note was a whopping $80 per person (that’s right, Japan is expensive), Julia immediately shut down the idea and asked to find something cheaper.
 I quickly found another jazz club, Jazz Spot, and we headed there for the night out.

 Finding the venue was a challenge.
 As we were navigating the unfamiliar streets of Tokyo, GPS on our phones kept stubbornly pointing to a non-descript building insisting that the jazz club was located there.
 Yet, as we were standing where the club was supposed to be, we saw absolutely no possible entrances to the club.
-The jazz club’s sign, that we spotted only after desperately examining the building for several minutes, was so tiny that it was no wonder we couldn’t find the entrance.
+The jazz club’s sign, which we spotted only after desperately examining the building for several minutes, was so tiny that it was no wonder we couldn’t find the entrance.
 We entered a plain door that led to another door, and then took stairs down to yet another door.
-It felt as we were looking for a speakeasy in Chicago in the 1930s.
+It felt as if we were looking for a speakeasy in Chicago in the 1930s.
 Finally, after opening the last door, we found our way to a dimly lit intimate jazz club, where musicians were setting up their instruments and patrons were getting comfortable in their seats.

 “Successor of Sawamura in the first heyday of the Tokyo Giants in pre-war pro baseball.
 Won 42 games in 1939.
 After the war, the White Russian played in the Pacific League, becoming the first 300 winner in 1955.”

 I was desperately looking around, trying to find some explanation, but there was no one I could ask about Victor Starffin.
 After I finished with the visit and got connected to WiFi at a nearby cafe, I immediately Googled his name.
 Victor Starffin’s life story reads like a script of a thriller worthy of Hollywood directors.
 If you want to read a fascinating life story with plenty of plot twists, look him up.
-Born in Russia, Victor Starffin grew up in Japan, where his parents fled to following the Russian Revolution.
-The life in the new country was full of drama for the Starffin family.
+Born in Russia, Victor Starffin grew up in Japan, where his parents fled following the Russian Revolution.
+Life in the new country was full of drama for the Starffin family.
 At some point, Victor’s father killed his young Russian mistress, initially claiming that he did it because of jealousy but then changed his story claiming that she was a Russian spy!

 Victor joined the national team and ended up playing against some of the best players in the world, including Babe Ruth in 1934.
 Considered to be one of the best players in the Japanese baseball league, Starffin, also known as “the blue-eyed Japanese”, went to become the first Japanese player to win 300 games.
 He was also one of the first inductees into the Japanese Baseball Hall of Fame in 1960, shortly after his tragic and somewhat mysterious death in 1957 at the age of 40.
-One can only wonder what his life could have been had his parents stayed in Russia following the Russian Revolution.
+One can only wonder what his life could have been had his parents stayed in Russia.

-There will be other posts where we describe just how different Japan is from U.S. and from the rest of the world.
+There will be other posts where we describe just how different Japan is from the U.S. and the rest of the world.
 We found so many basic things to be unique in Japan, not just cultural norms, but food, transportation, housing, and clothes.
 We didn’t know why the streets didn’t have garbage cans or how to sleep on tatami mats, or where to line up for the trains, or even how to properly eat Udon soup.
 But in our very first introductory post about Japan, we wanted to share a little glimpse into what we found to be so comfortingly same, so far away from home.

 This is the last entry for this year and the last time we will be posting before our big end-of-year trip to Vietnam.
 Happy Holidays to everyone and we’ll see you next year!